Let nature, culture and quaint traditions get you into the holiday spirit!

 Day 3: Stykkisholmur - Snaefellsnes Peninsula - Borgarnes

-Boat Tour - Snaefellsnes National Park & Glacier
+"Viking Sushi" Sail - Snaefellsnes National Park & Glacier

-Evening Northern Lights Hunt: If weather conditions the night before were unfavorable, there is another hunt for the elusive Aurora Borealis.
+Evening Northern Lights Hunt: If weather conditions the night before were unfavourable, there is another hunt for the elusive Aurora Borealis.
 Ideal meteorological conditions include a clear sky with icy temperatures and, preferably, no moon.

 Day 4: Thingvellir National Park – Gullfoss – Geysir